The large grants programme is now closed.

 Enquiries

-If you have any questions about applying for funding from The Lipman-Miliband Trust, please contact our Coordinator, Oonagh Ryder at info@lipman-miliband.org.uk.
+We can also respond to your questions by email.
+If you have any questions about applying for funding from The Lipman-Miliband Trust, please contact the Trust Coordinator, Oonagh Ryder, at info@lipman-miliband.org.uk.